 It’s microscopic, and single cells can’t be seen by the naked eye.
 So when you see a mass of green, black, or yellow forming in your pool, that’s actually an accumulation of millions of individual algae!

 Once it gets to this stage, cleaning a “green” pool can be costly and time-consuming.
 That’s why it’s always best to be prepared and proactive.
-Preventing algae from forming is much easier than cleaning up after it.
-With that in mind, let’s take a look at the common types of algae that can form in your pool and how you can treat and prevent then.
+Preventing algae from forming is much easier than cleaning up after it, so it’s best to keep a policy of keeping your pool clean with leaf covers and other products.
+With that in mind, let’s take a look at the common types of algae that can form in your pool and how you can treat and prevent them.

 Types of Algae and What They Mean